Case study

 Malaysia

-In 2021/22 I worked with MPs and staff of the women’s parliamentary committee of the Malaysian Dewan Rakyat.
+Since 2021 I’ve worked with MPs and staff of the women’s parliamentary committee of the Malaysian Dewan Rakyat.

 MPs on the committee wanted to improve their skills and knowledge about embedding gender into their work, and improve the effectiveness of their oversight and law-making.